The San Jacinto Enduro is under consideration for possible reboot in 2019

 What isn’t the Enduro?

-It’s definitely NOT an Enduro race.
-Sorry if you had the wrong idea!
+It’s definitely NOT an Enduro race, bro.

 What is the riding like?